Broadcasting the sounds of the diaspora

-Radio Broadcasts have always been part of Kikelomo Oludemi’s life.
+Radio broadcasts have always been part of Kikelomo Oludemi’s life.
 Today, with Oroko Radio & Artist Residency, she hopes to create a platform for African musicians and artists to share music, ideas, and revolutions.

-Kikelomo Oludemi: I think my Nigerian heritage definitely plays a strong part in the sounds that I’m into, the rhythms, and the percussive elements that I engage with.
+Kikelomo Oludemi: I think my Nigerian heritage plays a strong part in the sounds I’m into, the rhythms, and the percussive elements I engage with.
 I think by far the strongest influence in my music is being from London.
 I’m always so thankful to come from such a culturally relevant city that celebrates different music cultures, that is such a big hub for cross-cultural collaboration as well and seeing how that manifest in music and how we listen to it and how we engage with one another, it’s a huge influence of mine.

 Then, venturing into electronic music, the role that Berlin plays in its history and the techno-house scene and how that translates in club culture here in general, which is also a massive influence in the way that people club here.
 It’s almost like meditation in a way.
 I think there’s this perception of club culture that is reduced to bottle service, but for me, it’s going to into a dark space with like-minded individuals and the expression through movement and listening to sounds that maybe you haven’t necessarily heard before, but that connects with you in a way that is almost indescribable.
 I think it even comes down to a literal physical sense.
 I’m reading this book right now that’s called Your Brain on music, and it’s time the connection between neurology and how we listen to music and a lot of that resonates with me.